Conference Speakers

 Laura Garrity-Arquitt

-Laura Garrity-Arquitt has been the Registrar at the Museum of Russian Icons since 2010.
+Laura Garrity-Arquitt has been the Registrar at the Icon Museum and Study Center since 2010.
 She graduated from Regis College in 2008 having studied History and Museum Studies.

 Dmitry Gurevich

 Independent researcher Dmitry Gurevich specializes in the research and attribution of the artifacts pertaining to the Christian faith.
-He co-curated the exhibitions Opulence Rediscovered: The Romanov Liturgical Silver (2019) and Tradition & Opulence: Easter in Imperial Russia (2020) at the Museum of Russian Icons, presented at academic conferences, and authored scholarly texts for books, catalogs, journals, and museum publications
+He co-curated the exhibitions Opulence Rediscovered: The Romanov Liturgical Silver (2019) and Tradition & Opulence: Easter in Imperial Russia (2020) at the Icon Museum and Study Center, presented at academic conferences, and authored scholarly texts for books, catalogs, journals, and museum publications.

 Dr. Louise Hardiman